Brigitte Bardot & the Scandal That Made Saint-Tropez Famous

 “She is the first woman to have publicly displayed her sexual freedom,” said Lelièvre.
 “Before Bardot, a woman who changed lover at the slightest whim was called a bitch, a salope.
 After Bardot, such a woman was simply seen as libérée.
 Unlike Hollywood actresses who played by the rules, Bardot set her own.
 She attracted women who wanted to do like her, and men who simply wanted her.”

 Sadly, Brigitte Bardot has had a tumultuous personal life of failed marriages, depression, and suicide attempts.
 She hated the limelight and, after being mobbed by fans whenever shopping in a St Tropez, she stepped back from the public eye at the height of her career, no longer wanting to be famous.
 Despite that, Bardot is still an icon today.

-Her parents had already a house in St Tropez, and in 1958 Brigitte Bardot bought an estate adjoining farm where she still lives today: the Madrague.
+Her parents had a house in St Tropez, and in 1958 Brigitte Bardot bought an estate adjoining farm where she still lives today: the Madrague.
 Since then she became a relative recluse, only coming out to speak for animal rights.

-Bardot is rarely spotted in Saint Tropez these days, but many celebrities have taken her place, enjoying wild, champagne-spraying parties and sunbathing on the beach where a young Brigitte Bardot once posed for the cameras and changed the Riviera forever.
+Although she still lives here, Bardot is rarely spotted in Saint Tropez these days, but many celebrities have taken her place, enjoying wild, champagne-spraying parties and sunbathing on the beach where a young Brigitte Bardot once posed for the cameras and changed the Riviera forever.